After my suggested triage, and ensuring good contact with the TP, (or indeed, instead of this) the judge has a wide range of options available.

 The court can order any party not to do a particular thing, that the court will specify.

 Judges must judge.
 Judges must be brave.
 Judges must be the grown-ups.
 Judges are in effect in loco parentis.
-Judges must not be afraid to say “this is a bad parent who is obstructing contact with the other parent” and to make orders accordingly, and enforce them.
+Judges must not be afraid to say “this is a bad parent who is obstructing contact with the other parent” and to make orders accordingly.
 Judges must not be afraid to say to alienators “you are a liar.
 I do not believe you”.
 In the case law you will see countless examples of judges making ineffectual orders and expressing the ‘hope’ that the alienator will see sense and be kind to their child.

-THEY WILL NOT
+THEY WILL NOT.

 (and the case law proves it).